For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How do you get a job as a poll clerk?

 Lucky for you, the application process to work as a poll clerk is pretty straightforward.
-The key is to get in there nice and early, as positions tend to fill up quickly.
+The key is to apply early as positions tend to fill up quickly.

-• Not a member of any political party.
+• You're not a member of any political party

 If you're not already on the electoral roll, get registered now.
-Not only do you need this in order to vote yourself, but not being registered also negatively impacts your credit rating.
-This is really important when it comes to just about anything money-related in your life, like getting a mortgage.
+Not only is this necessary for voting, but not being registered also negatively impacts your credit rating.
+This impacts lots of money-related things in life, like getting a mortgage.

 How to apply to become a poll clerk

 Bear in mind that places fill up fast.
-If you fancy a gig working the upcoming election, it's best to do it as soon as possible.
+If you fancy a gig working at the upcoming election, it's best to apply as soon as possible.

 Katie Paterson